doubt72/heimdall/README.md

 * Set up persistent data store to replace in-memory hash stub
 * Sanitize/polish DSL (perhaps use cleanroom?)
 * Switch to params in the debugger that aren't encoded in the URL (going to break down with long scripts)
-* Add authn/authz filters/seperate perms for reading and writing storage enpoint
+* Add authn/authz filters/seperate perms for reading and writing storage endpoint
 * Test in FF and Safari
 * Switch debugger to default off unless configured
 * query calls need to be configurable/explicit uri with port/server; deal with xss